Meetem/PointerLibSharp/README.md

 // Returns number of BYTES written int SetData(StringAccess *str, byte *dataInUnicode16, int maxBytesRead, int maxBytesWrite, int newLengthInChars);

+// Copy string data and length to <str> from <from>.
+Doesn't read/write more than (maxStringCapacity * 2) bytes. void CopyFrom(this string str, string from, int maxStringCapacity);

 // Sets new length to the string and returns previous int SetLength(this string str, int newLengthInChars);